 Does the psychiatrist make a determination of my medical certificate?

 No. Only the FAA makes the determination of medical certification.
-Dr. Beech will conduct the evaluation.
-He will render an opinion about diagnosis, treatment, and other observations as applicable.
-He will forward a report to the FAA.
+Dr. Beech will conduct the evaluation and complete a report.
+In the report he will render an opinion about diagnosis, treatment, and other observations as applicable and attempt to answer the FAA’s questions.
+The evaluation is conducted in part to address the questions according to the FAA’s standards and criteria.
+He will forward a report to the aviation medical examiner.
 The report will be one among many factors the FAA may consider to make their determination.

 Does Dr. Beech perform psychological or neuropsychological testing?